Table of Contents

-The process is almost over, but the most important part is just beginning.
-Every distiller needs to understand and identify the different parts of moonshine to know which is safe and which is not.
+The process is almost over, but the most important part is just the beginning.
+Every distiller needs to understand and identify the different parts of moonshine to know which is safe and not.

 You will need to discard the first 5% of the moonshine dripping from your still.
 This portion is known as the foreshots.
-This contains methanol which is a substance known to cause blindness and shouldn’t be consumed.
+This contains methanol, which is a substance known to cause blindness and shouldn’t be consumed.
 It can also be potentially lethal.
-The recommendation is collecting and discarding foreshots of at least 4 ounces for every 5 gallons that you're distilling.
+The recommendation is to collect and discard foreshots of at least 4 ounces for every 5 gallons you’re distilling.

-The heads shouldn’t be consumed either.
+It would be best if you don't consume the heads either.
 It may not cause blindness, but it can leave you feeling queasy the next day.
 There’s no reason to risk it by consuming this portion when the next one is the finished product that you’ve been waiting for.